sstangl/openpowerlifting/docs/data-readme.md

 Optional.
 A positive number if McCulloch points could be calculated, empty if the lifter was disqualified.

-McCulloch is the name used by the USPA/IPL for Wilks points multiplied by an age-adjustment factor.
+McCulloch is the name used for Dots points multiplied by an age-adjustment factor.

 McCulloch is technically just the coefficients for Masters lifters -- coefficients for Junior and Sub-Junior lifters are called "Foster Coefficients."
 Our implementation of McCulloch contains both.

 The calculation of McCulloch points is defined by [modules/coefficients/src/mcculloch.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/coefficients/src/mcculloch.rs).